henryhamon/sql-builder/README.md

-# SQL-Builder COS #
+# SQLBuilder #

-A flexible and powerful SQL query string builder for Intersystems Caché.
+A flexible and powerful SQL query string builder for InterSystems IRIS

 ## Benefits ##
 	1. Nice and clean object oriented methods instead of having to use concatenation